VET APPROVED

 What to Do

-Start by speaking to your vet so they can help you to determine what is causing your dog’s allergic reaction.
-When you discover what the problem is, you can avoid it and/or treat it.
-If it’s a food allergy, the process of elimination is how you can figure out what exactly is causing the problem.
+Start by speaking to your vet so they can help you determine what is causing your dog’s allergies.
+When you discover what the problem is, you can avoid the allergen as best as possible and treat the signs.
+If it’s a food allergy, the process of elimination is how you can figure out which food protein exactly is causing the problem.

 If it’s environmental, you can do your best to remove the offender from your home and wash everything thoroughly.
-If it’s from outside, such as pollen, you can consider using hypoallergenic wipes, or give your dog a bath using a good shampoo and just wipe him or brush him after a walk.
+If it’s from outside, such as pollen, you can consider using hypoallergenic wipes, or give your dog a bath using a dog shampoo and just wipe them or brush them after a walk, as well as using specific anti-itch and anti-inflammatory medication from your veterinarian.
+There is also an option of hyposensitization or desensitization therapy, depending on the allergen in question.

 2. Atopic Dermatitis